ShengHuaWu/Vapor3Series/Relationship/README.md

 }
 ```

-Now, our `User` and `Pet` models are linked with parent-child relationship, but it will be even more useful if we are able to query the relationships.
+Now, our `User` and `Pet` models are linked with parent-child relationship, but it will be even more useful if we are able to query the relationships from each side.
 Open `Pet.swift` and add an extension at the bottom of the file to get pet's user.
 ```
 extension Pet {